EDUCBA Logo

 The key differences between Fundamental Analysis vs Technical Analysis are as follows:

-• Fundamental analysis is taken into use for the purpose of evaluating the intrinsic value of a particular stock, whereas technical analysis is taken into use for the purpose of predicting the upcoming price trends.
+• Fundamental analysis is helpful for the purpose of evaluating the intrinsic value of a particular stock.
+In contrast, technical analysis is for the purpose of predicting upcoming price trends.

-• Fundamental analysis is used for investment function, whereas technical analysis is used for trading function.
+• Fundamental analysis is useful for the investment function, whereas technical analysis is useful for the trading function.

-• Fundamental analysis is conducted by analyzing multiple economic factors, whereas technical analysis is conducted by analyzing price movements and patterns provided on charts.
+• Fundamental analysis takes place by analyzing multiple economic factors.
+In contrast, technical analysis analyzes price movements and patterns provided on charts.

 • Long-term traders participate in the case of fundamental analysis, whereas swing and short-term traders participate in technical analysis.